girardmatthew/InverseHalftoneWindows/ReadMe.txt

-So far, I assume you have configured the targetd Linux-TensorFlow environment.
+So far, I assume you have configured the targetd environment.

 # How to train a model on your own dataset?
 1. copy the Folder "Train_mode" to any directory on your PC or server;